Electrolyzers and fuel cells rely on thin, engineered plates that do more than provide structure.

 Bipolar Plate Manufacturing Process

-The bipolar plate manufacturing process is a multi-step process that turns raw metal material into highly specialized components, which will ultimately be utilized in fuel cells and electrolyzers.
+The bipolar plate manufacturing process turns raw metal into special parts for fuel cells and electrolyzers.
+It includes several steps, such as material preparation, forming, surface treatment, and inspection.
 The steps involved are discussed below in more detail.

 The choice in the base construction material will establish the performance baseline for all of the plates in the stack.

-Coatings can be applied to both improve corrosion resistance and increase conductivity.
-There are two well-established ways to add coatings to bipolar plates, including:
+There are two well-established ways to add coatings to bipolar plates:

 The pre- or post-coating method will depend on the costs, design, or durability requirements of the bipolar plates.